designurhappy/Read-Me-Generator/README.md

   ## Contributing
-     What to know about using the repo: dklha
+     What to know about using the repo: Branch for each separate piece of work, write good commit messages, and read the CONTRIBUTING file if there is one and push to your origin repository.

   ## Test